 Diocesan Museum

-The Reliquary of the Holy Cross is a rectangular ivory tablet that holds a gold cross which houses a fragment of the Cross on which Jesus died.
-It is one of the most famous relics in existence.
+The second is the Reliquary of the Holy Cross: a rectangular ivory tablet holding a gold cross said to contain a fragment of the Cross on which Jesus died.

 Inside the Church of San Francesco